Hammerstone: Soft hammer

 A soft hammer is a fragment of deer antler or hardwood that is used to hit the rock and extract flakes.
 Soft hammers are usually about 30 or 40 cm long and the ideal size to hold in the hand.
 The material from which they are made is very varied, since throughout their history humans have hunted many species of deer throughout the globe, but experimental carvers particularly appreciate those of reindeer or caribou (although those of deer are the most common and affordable).
 The bovine horn is not as suitable as the cervid antler, as it has an external keratin coating separate from the bone core, however they can be used as retouchers.
 In the case of wood, only especially hard species serve, such as boxwood, holly, and perhaps oak.
-In any case, the hard hammer wears out with its use relatively quickly.
+In any case, the soft hammer wears out with its use relatively quickly.
 Each blow eats a little from the hammer.
 Wood hammers wear down especially fast.
 The antler hammers last a little longer, but in the end they break due to fatigue.
 Observation with the naked eye reveals that the flint (or whatever the carved rock) leaves small splinters and stone chips embedded in the hammer.

 In archaeological excavations, soft hammers are even rarer than hard ones, as they are organic and therefore perishable.
 François Bordes and Denise de Sonneville-Bordes exhumed one from the most recent Solutrean strata in the Laugerie-Haute cave (Dordogne).
 The piece was broken into several fragments and incomplete, but retained the functional end, where the marks of the blows could be seen and microscopic embedded flint bits were visible.
 The petrological analysis additionally determined that it was the same type of flint as the carved pieces extracted from the same archaeological layer.

 Despite this brittleness, soft hammers have a series of advantages derived from their elasticity and resistance to stress-deformation.
 The soft hammer has a lower yield than the rock, that would make a layman think that it is impossible to carve flint or quartzite with a piece of wood or antler.
 However, its elastic limit is much higher, which makes it bear more tension and it is the rock that breaks, instead of the hammer.
 This does not happen, however, with the bone.
 Bone strikers are often unsuitable for carving, in fact bone is more of a carved raw material than rocks.